-Activity Evidence that supports this approach Challenge number(s) addressed Purchase and embed program (BEDROCK) which is proven to support and improve the outcomes of disadvantaged Research suggests that by the age of 5, children from low income households are over a year behind in vocabulary compared to children from high income households.
-Unfortunately, this 'word gap' does not narrow with time; it only widens Jennings 2018 (Vocabulary Ninja) 5 children in reading - with a specific focus on language and vocabulary development.
-Bedrock Vocabulary E.D.
+Activity Evidence that supports this approach Challenge number(s) addressed Purchase and embed program (BEDROCK) which is proven to support and improve the outcomes of disadvantaged children in reading - with a specific focus on language and vocabulary development.
+Bedrock Vocabulary Program (KS2) Research suggests that by the age of 5, children from low income households are over a year behind in vocabulary compared to children from high income households.
+Unfortunately, this 'word gap' does not narrow with time; it only widens Jennings 2018 (Vocabulary Ninja) E.D.
 Hirsch (2006: 12) supports Stanovich's (1986) argument: "[i]n vocabulary acquisition, a small early advantage grows into a much bigger one unless we intervene very intelligently to help the disadvantaged student learn words at an accelerated rate."
-As Biemiller (2003: 324) aptly puts it, "If we are serious Program (KS2) about increasing standards and bringing a greater proportion of school children to high levels of academic accomplishments, we cannot leave vocabulary development to parents, chance and highly motivated reading."
+As Biemiller (2003: 324) aptly puts it, "If we are serious about increasing standards and bringing a greater proportion of school children to high levels of academic accomplishments, we cannot leave vocabulary development to parents, chance and highly motivated reading."
 Bedrock Learning closes language gaps by explicitly teaching vocabulary in a long-term digital programme.
-By implementing explicit vocabulary teaching before students reach the end of primary, we help to close the 19.2 month gap between pupils from disadvantaged backgrounds and their peers.
+By implementing explicit vocabulary teaching before students reach the and of primary we help to close the 10.2 menth ' ' reach the end of primary, we help to close the 19.2 month gap between pupils from disadvantaged backgrounds and their peers.
 (Closing the gap?
 Education Policy Institute, 2017) https://bedrocklearning.org/what-is-bedrock-learning/closing-the-word-gap/